officecigar/Server-health-checking/README.md

-Windows 2008 Servers do NOT report date or timein this script
+Windows 2008 Servers do NOT report the last Patch date in this script.

 ![](pics/healthcheckresults.PNG)